waprin/waprin.github.io/_posts/2022-10-17-stop-worrying-love-frontend.md

 It’s no surprise I had those thoughts.
 They were reinforced at almost all my jobs.

-At one my second job out of college, I was at startup where my primary role was to write C++ for low-latency scrapers.
+At my second job out of college, I was at startup where my primary role was to write C++ for low-latency scrapers.
 Meanwhile, my coworker was building a frontend in this brand new technology called NodeJS.
 Javascript, on the server?
 I was intrigued.
 I asked my management if I could spend a little time helping my coworker with the NodeJS project, which they gracefully agreed to.
 This experience ended up saving the company during Hurricane Sandy . (footnote 1)

 But at my next company during the interview, I remember telling this story and being told, that by the interviewer that by asking to work on a frontend project, I was “asking for a demotion”.